BizzNEST/salinas-bizznest-scheduler/README.md

 ## Deployment Instructions

-* Website will deployed either by GitHub Pages or Vercel
+* Website will be deployed either by GitHub Pages or Vercel